Arjun0606/builderOS/FIRM_KNOWLEDGE_BASE.md

 - Context-aware completions

 ### **LegalOS Copilot:**
-- Reads your entire case history
+- Has access to your entire case history (in YOUR database)
-- Understands your firm's legal strategy
+- References your firm's legal strategy (via RAG search)
-- Drafts documents in YOUR firm's style
+- Drafts documents in YOUR firm's style (by using past examples as context)
-- References YOUR past wins
+- Cites YOUR past wins (temporary reference, not memorization)

 **This is the REAL value of B2B AI SaaS!** 🚀